 Hospitals across the country are having to pay more to provide essential services without any significant increase in funding from central government.
-Nine years of cuts and the biggest financial squeeze in its history has pushed the NHS to the brink and it is patients and staff who are paying the price.
-Boris Johnson’s recent announcement of £850 million was money which the Conservatives had previously held back from the NHS and not a penny of this funding is being offered to our NHS in Dulwich and West Norwood.
+A decade of cuts and the biggest financial squeeze in its history has pushed the NHS to the brink and it is patients and staff who are paying the price.
+Our local healthcare providers need a proper long term funding settlement to help them plan for the future, and to give them the resilience to respond to emergencies like the Coronavirus pandemic.

-I have also been working to support facilities management staff at King’s challenging a threat to privatise their services.
+I also worked to support facilities management staff at King’s challenging a threat to privatise their services.
 When I met with staff and representatives from Unite and Unison, they raised serious concerns about the impact on their wages, contractual terms and management arrangements, but most importantly no longer being a part of the NHS family.
-I have written to the CEO and Chair of the Board on several occasions to oppose this proposal.
-I am delighted that King’s has decided to drop this plan and facilities management staff will remain employed by the NHS.
+I wrote to the CEO and Chair of the Board on several occasions to oppose this proposal.
+I was delighted when King’s decided to drop this plan and facilities management staff remained NHS employees.

 After years of underfunding, mental health services are in urgent need of investment.
 The Government has repeatedly promised to give mental health the same priority as physical health, yet there are 4,500 fewer mental health nurses than in 2010 and a review of the MHS Five Year Forward View has found that money intended for mental health services has been used to plug funding gaps in the wider NHS.
 More must be done to achieve true parity of esteem between mental and physical health